These Vanilla Maple Whiskey Cupcakes are a boozy delight, with a buttery maple center and a vanilla whiskey buttercream.

 Preheat the oven to 325 degrees F. Line two 12-cup regular muffin tins with cupcake liners and lightly coat with baking spray.

 This recipe uses an Italian meringue buttercream, which is slightly advanced.
-It’s SO much lighter and less cloying that buttercreams prepared using mainly butter and confectioners’ sugar.
+It’s SO much lighter and less cloying than American buttercreams, and I highly recommend it.
 However, you can easily substitute in a simple vanilla buttercream recipe.
 Just add whiskey!
+If you'd like to learn more about meringue buttercream and how to troubleshoot it if it breaks, check out my article here.